 d.
 Maximum Characters

 Though it’s ideal to keep the number of characters of your email subject line at a minimum, there are times when an expanded email subject line can work, especially if you choose your words wisely.
-Here are some examples of subject for sending resume:
+For instance:

 • Public Health Associate Seeking New Opportunity – Jared Shears – MPH